HomeOfVapourSynthEvolution/VapourSynth-waifu2x-opt/README.md

 - matrix:<br />
     Matrix coefficients for RGB input, default 6.<br />
-    The internal processing is always done in YUV color space, and only Y is processed, this specifies the matrix used for RGB<->YUV conversion.<br />
+    The internal processing is always done in YUV color space, and this specifies the matrix used for RGB<->YUV conversion.<br />
-    Since the model is trained on BT.601 YUV data, it might be best to always use 6.<br />
+    The model should be trained on BT.601 YUV data, so it might be best to always use 6.<br />
     The number is as specified in ISO/IEC 14496-10, with an additional one for OPP.<br />
       - 0 - GBR
       - 1 - bt709